just-the-docs/just-the-docs/docs/training/std-3.md

 + 16 rounds in the mag
 + Press 1 to switch between full and semi-auto
 + Has haze, but the haze wounds, blinds, and slows instead of killing outright.

+### Arc Pistol
+{: .no_toc .text-delta }

++ Corruption: 600
++ Layer 2
++ As the arc rifle, but smol.

+### Splinter Rifle
+{: .no_toc .text-delta }

++ Corruption: 750
++ Layer 1
++ Very accurate, high RoF rifle that deals partial damage.
++ Rounds have a small splash AoE, and if they strike an avi will detonate shortly afterwards, dealing damage based on how many rounds hit.
++ 3 rounds to kill.

+### Jammer Array
+{: .no_toc .text-delta }

++ Corruption: 400
++ Layer 3
++ As jammer array deployable, but in your hands.

+### Graia Pattern Stub Rifle
+{: .no_toc .text-delta }

++ Corruption: 250
++ Layer 1
++ Semi-automatic rifle with large rounds.
++ Bayonet available (/1 bayo)
++ Scope available (/1 scope).
+Increases accuracy, decreases spread recovery.

+### Escher Pattern Autocarbine
+{: .no_toc .text-delta }

++ Corruption: 500
++ Layer 1
++ Slightly higher firerate than Agripinaa autogun, but less accurate.
++ Drum mag on /1 drum, extended mag wargear on /1 extend
++ Stock option with /1 stock.
+No stock is less accurate but has a faster winddown, stock has more accuracy but slower winddown.
++ Suppressor available with /1 supp.
+Reduces velocity to 150m/s.

+### Agripinaa Pattern Autocarbine
+{: .no_toc .text-delta }

++ Corruption: 400
++ Layer 1
++ As the Escher autocarbine, but with stock options as well as normal underslung equipment.
++ Does not have 100rnd extended mag or suppressor options.

 ---
 ## S8, IV.
 God Favor Equipment